annwanjiku/animationsIncss/README.md

     transform: skew(20deg, 10deg);
 }
 ```
-This skews the element:
-- 20 degrees along the X-axis (horizontally).
-- 10 degrees along the Y-axis (vertically).
+This skews the element 20 degrees along the X-axis (horizontally) and 10 degrees along the Y-axis (vertically).

-If you apply `skewX(30deg)`, it will only slant the element horizontally, while `skewY(30deg)` will slant it vertically.

 ## 5. 3D Transformations
 For 3D transformations, use `perspective` to create depth.